-Planting Instructions: Sow outdoors in spring after all danger of frost has passed and soil has warmed a bit.
+Planting Instructions: Sow fennel seed outdoors in spring after all danger of frost has passed and soil has warmed a bit.
 Plant 1/2" deep, 12" apart and keep moist until germinated.
 Grows to up to 6 feet tall, so thin if needed as plants mature by harvesting where too dense.

 Seed Saving Instructions: Plants may bolt and form seed either in 1st or 2nd year.
 Collect seed when fully brown, dry and crumbling.
 Store seeds in a paper or mesh bag in a cool, dark and dry location.